Wound up in 1886

 In 1970 the Sandgrounders were relegated back to Division Four but three years later, with ex-player Jimmy Meadows as manager, the club won the Fourth Division title, their only senior honour.

-The 1970-71 season saw a subtle change to the team's colours with a small monogramme embroidered in blue on the otherwise plain old gold shirts.
+The 1970-71 season saw a subtle change to the team's colours with a small monogram embroidered in blue on the otherwise plain old gold shirts.
 Blue collars and shorts were introduced the following season, a departure from 'Port's traditional old gold and black.

 The following season brought the beginning of a decline that took the club out of the League.
 Their best players spent the summer in the North American Soccer League (NASL) to supplement their wages and returned jaded while Meadows was sacked in December 1973 after his attempts to strengthen the squad on a shoestring failed.
 Relegation became inevitable.
 The experienced Alan Ball Snr was drafted in as manager but his main interests lay with Swedish club IF Saab and he neglected Southport disgracefully.
 In 1978 the 'Port faced re-election for the third season in succession and the eleventh time in their history.
 After the chairman failed to canvas, Southport tied with Wigan Athletic on the first ballot and were decisively defeated on the second.
 In this, their last season in the Football League, an uninspiring "SFC" badge was worn in the centre of the now yellow shirts.

-Because of the cost involved in traveling, Southport declined an invitation to join the new Football Alliance (forerunner of the Conference) and joined the Northern Premier League instead.
+Because of the cost involved in traveling, Southport declined an invitation to join the new Alliance Premier League (forerunner of the Conference) and joined the Northern Premier League instead.
 Gradually the club overcame crippling debt and achieved a degree of stability on and off the field.
 They have spent several spells in the Conference Premier division and a return to league football remains the goal.

 - (a) Official History of Southport FC